 An old-timey Inn

 On the opposite side of Dupont Circle in Washington from the Anderson House sits another little-known house.
 The Tabard Inn started as a residence in the “mini-mansion” area of Dupont Circle.
 This property, stitched together from three consecutive homes on N Street, comprise the Inn opened by Marie Willoughby Rogers in 1922.
 You can feel the history oozing from the floors, ceilings, and artwork throughout.

 The first time I visited I mistook the address, 1739, as the date the building was constructed; the inside made it feel that old and authentic.
 As we entered on a cold January night for dinner; their restaurant was dimly lit and noisy giving it the feel of an old tavern our founding fathers might have met at under candle light.
 The floors creak, and the stairs groan as you investigate the interesting art and knick-knacks calling the curious to come take a look.

-The Tabard Inn is just a five minute walk from the Dupont circle Metro station making it a perfect place for visitors to stay or dine.
+The Tabard Inn is just a five-minute walk from the Dupont Circle Metro station making it a perfect place for visitors to stay or dine.
 That is as long as you don’t care the Tabard Inn has no televisions in the bar, restaurant or any of the guest rooms.

 Here guests are coaxed into pulling a book from the shelves in their rooms for literary relaxation.
-Get lost in Bill Bryson’s latest, or go back in time and read one of many historical books on Americana and world travels from their extensive collection.
+Get lost in Bill Bryson’s latest, or go back in time and read one of many historical books on Americana and the world travels from their extensive collection.